Features of the Curriculum

 Flow of Studies

-You will learn a wide range of academic perspectives and insights through General Education Courses.
-You will also acquire basic skills for further study through Foundational Skills Courses.
+1st Year Students learn a wide range of academic perspectives and insights through General Education Courses.
+You also acquire basic skills for further study through Foundational Skills Courses.

 Introduction of Courses